 The Alliance’s policy team, based in Sacramento, monitors, analyzes, and responds to legislative issues that affect youth in foster care.
-For current information about pending legislation, sign up for our monthly policy emails.
-Meanwhile, here is an overview of pending and recent legislation:
+For current information about pending legislation, sign up for our policy updates.
+Meanwhile, here is an overview of pending legislation:

 SB 233: Caregiver Access to Youth’s Education Records

 Children in foster care already face a number of challenges while completing their education.
 Prohibiting caregivers from accessing their educational records only puts foster youth at a further disadvantage.

 SB 233 clarifies that caregivers have the right to access their child’s current and most recent education records in order to help address their child’s educational needs, monitor their academic progress, and ensure the child is receiving the educational services they need.
 SB 233 also provides a technical statutory alignment with the Rules of Court, requiring Child Welfare case plans to include necessary educational contact information in the child’s health and education summary.